 Shaft Runout Measurement:

-Using a dial or a runout gauge, measure the runout of the propeller shaft.
+Using a dial indicator or a runout gauge, measure the runout of the propeller shaft.
 Runout refers to the amount of deviation from a true rotational axis.
 If the runout exceeds the manufacturer's specifications, it suggests a bent propeller shaft.
+Invest in a quality dial indicator for accurate measurements.

 Shaft Alignment: